EU labelling explained

 The tire label informs details of the manufacturer, internal product code, tire size description and tire class.

-It grades 5 Performance criteria:
+It grades 5 Performance criteria:- Fuel efficiency

-• Wet Grip
+- Wet Grip

-• Exterior noise from contact to the road surface
+- Exterior noise from contact to the road surface

-• Snow grip
+- Snow grip

-• Ice grip
+- Ice grip

 For Fuel Efficiency and Wet Grip, the performance is expressed in 5 classes ranging from A (the most efficient) to E (the least efficient).
 For noise, the measured value is present on the label together with the letters A, B, C (A is lowest noise rating and C is the highest noise rating).